peteroupc/CBOR/docs/PeterO.Numbers.EInteger.md

 The parameter  <i>bigintFirst</i>
  is null.

-### intValue

-    public int intValue();

-<b>Deprecated.</b> To make the conversion intention clearer use the 'intValueChecked' and 'intValueUnchecked' methods instead.
-Replace 'intValue' with 'intValueChecked' in your code.

-Converts this object's value to a 32-bit signed integer.

-<b>Returns:</b>

-A 32-bit signed integer.

-<b>Exceptions:</b>

- * System.OverflowException:
-This object's value is too big to fit a 32-bit signed integer.

 ### intValueChecked

     public int intValueChecked();

-Converts this object's value to a 32-bit signed integer.
+Converts this object's value to a 32-bit signed integer, throwing an exception if it can't fit.

 <b>Returns:</b>